 TGbf Editor: Modify the text in subclause 28.9.3.2 starting in P118L34 of D0.3 as follows

-The structure of an EDMG Multi-Static Sensing PPDU is TBD.
-An EDMG Multi-Static Sensing PPDU enables sensing by NSTA STAs, using the same PPDU, where NSTA is value of the Multi-Static Sensing NSTA field in the EDMG-A header.
+An EDMG Multi-Static Sensing PPDU is an EDMG BRP PPDU in which a Sync field is inserted between the data field and the TRN field.
+The Sync field includes two ro more Sync subfields and a Sync PAD subfield.An EDMG Multi-Static Sensing PPDU enables sensing by NSTA STAs, using the same PPDU, where NSTA is value of the Multi-Static Sensing NSTA field in the EDMG-A header.
 If sensing is performed on a 4.32 GHz, 6.48 GHz, or 8.64 GHz channel, the Sync field and the TRN field in the EDMG Multi-Static Sensing PPDUs shall occupy 2, 3, or 4 contiguous 2.16 GHz channels, respectively.
 See Figure 1.

+Figure 1: EDMG Muli-Static PPDU structure

-Note: A STA that is participating in an EDMG Multi-static Sensing Instance as a receiver may ignore all the PPDU fields preceding the Sync field use its intended Sync Subfield for synchronization.
+Note: A STA that is participating in an EDMG Multi-static Sensing Instance as a receiver may ignore all the PPDU fields preceding the Sync field and use its intended Sync Subfield for synchronization.